-RIs are of strategic importance in the context of the European Research Area (ERA) because excellence in research requires excellent infrastructures for data collection, management, processing, analysing, and archiving.
+Research Infrastructures (RIs) are of fundamental strategic importance in the context of the European Research Area (ERA).
+Excellence in research requires top infrastructures for data collection, management, processing, analysing, and archiving.

-Science Europe aims to facilitate meaningful dialogue between RIs funders, operators and scientific communities and promote mutual learning and provision of guidance, ensure relevant consolidated contribution to ERA initiatives related to RIs (for example Horizon 2020 and the European Strategic Forum on Research Infrastructures – ESFRI), and liaise with the relevant players and initiatives at European and global levels (such as the European Commission and the OECD Global Science Forum).
+Science Europe aims to facilitate meaningful dialogue between RI funders, operators, and the scientific communities; provide guidance and promote mutual learning by sharing best-practices; ensure relevant consolidated contributions to ERA initiatives related to RIs; and liaise with the relevant stakeholders at European and global levels.